arvidn/libtorrent/trunk/docs/manual.rst

 the ``alert_when_available`` flag is set, in which case it will do the same thing as calling `read_piece()`_ for ``index``.

+In the python binding for this function, the ``deadline`` is the number of milliseconds as an integer.

 piece_priority() prioritize_pieces() piece_priorities()
 -------------------------------------------------------